tarsil/.github/CONTRIBUTING.md

 # General contribution

-By default, any open project from Dymmond should contain a contributing section that should be followed.
+By default, any open project from tarsil or tarsild should contain a contributing section that should be followed.

 We do not encourage people opening issues on this repo since this is not used for that purpose.